We're testing a new way to do online services. Visit our Services Directory - use it and tell us what you think!

 Crisis line shifts are nightly from 5 PM to 8 AM as well as weekend and holiday days from 8 AM to 5 PM.
 Crisis line advocates are able to take the crisis line cell phone home with them and volunteer from their house.

 Victim Services also offers volunteer opportunities besides victim advocacy.
-An important part of our work is to provide education for the community and professionals and to offer prevention programs to help end sexual violence.
-Opportunities include:
+An important part of our work is to provide education for the community and professionals through occassional public displays and tabling at various events.

 Want to Volunteer or Learn More?